decentralized-identity/ion/docker/README.md

 This directory contains the automated Docker deployment of ION.
 This will create 5 docker containers that contain the core components to run ION.

-- bitcoin-core - This container will run the bitcoin-core client.  `NOTE: This is currenlty using testnet as the source chain`
+- bitcoin-core - This container will run the bitcoin-core client.  `NOTE: This is currently using testnet as the source chain`

 - ion-bitcoin - This is the bitcoin sidetree node for ION.